Select Language

 • Imaging tests like a CT scan of your urinary tract or an MRI of your prostate

-Acute bacterial prostatitis is caused by a bacterial infection and, although rare, can lead to severe complications if not treated promptly.
+Acute bacterial prostatitis is a severe, sudden-onset infection of the prostate gland caused by bacteria.
+Although rare, it can lead to severe complications if not treated promptly.
 If you encounter any of the following symptoms, it is crucial to seek immediate medical attention:

 • Painful inability to empty your bladder (Urinary retention)